dcgtc/dgrants/CONTRIBUTING.md

 Check out [`GrantRegistryNewGrant.vue`](app/src/views/GrantRegistryNewGrant.vue) for an example of a component that uses the Composition API.
 In the Composition API docs referenced earlier, most examples put everything within the `setup()` method.
-This is ok, but typically should only be done for simple components.
+This is ok for simple components.
 For more complex components, logic and variables should be moved in composition functions, like the `useNewGrant()` method defined in `GrantRegistryNewGrant.vue`.

 ### State Management